-This Fact About Betsy DeVos’ Campus Rape Meeting Will Infuriate You
+This Report About Betsy DeVos’ Campus Rape Meeting Is Infuriating

 Soon, Secretary of Education Betsy DeVos could be making a big decision on campus sexual assault guidelines, and many people are worried.
 Most troublingly, while she is meeting with advocates for sexual assault survivors, DeVos will reportedly be meeting with Men's Rights groups too.
 Members of these groups, who have previously blamed and intimidated rape survivors, could play a role in shaping the Department of Education's guidelines on campus rape, and that's infuriating.

 In the face of widespread campus sexual assault, and the frequent mishandling of rape accusations in college settings, the Obama administration put in place stricter sexual assault guidelines for schools in 2011.
 During her confirmation hearing, DeVos declined to publicly state her views on the guidelines, although the Department of Education has already begun to roll back some of the Obama administration's policies in the months since she took over.
 Now, many believe that DeVos' alleged slate of meetings could signify that she will soon take a public position on campus sexual assault, as well as make some big changes to the Department of Education's sexual violence policy.
 And, to freak you out, here are a few of the groups she'll reportedly be meeting with.